mmguinness/CV/README.md

 I'm looking for a junior software development role in an agile team where I can further develop my skill set and build simple, clean code with a company who are passionate about what they do.

-**A bit about Makers Academy** _Student January 2022 Cohort_
+## Tech Experience

-12 week immersive full-stack engineering bootcamp
+Makers Academy **12 week immersive full-stack engineering bootcamp** with a strong focus on:
-Strong focus on:
 - Self-learning
 - Language agnostic process for learning
 - Software craftsmanship: SOLID, OPP, TDD, BDD